The Ultimate Guide to Ice Dams

 Chip the Ice Dam Away

 For this method, you can use either an ice pick or an ice awl.
 Carefully climb up to your roof using a sturdy ladder and chip away at any ice buildup within your gutter.
-Start at the gutter and work your way back up the roof to chip away a channel where the melted snow can funnel through and exit your roof instead of creating more buildup.
+Start at it and work your way back up the roof to chip away a channel where the melted snow can funnel through and exit your roof instead of creating more buildup.
 As you probably guessed, this removal method is dangerous; you should always use caution when it comes to using ladders and avoid walking on the roof.
 We’ve said it before and we’ll say it again: if at all possible, hire a professional!

 De-Ice, Ice Baby